Facts

 Cuts to Out-of-School-Time (OST) After-School Programs Over Time

-It’s not a budget dance – the City has cut slots in OST after-school programs by 35% since 2008.
-On top of that 27,000 more slots are slated to be cut this year.
+It’s not a budget dance – the City cut slots in after-school programs by 35% between 2008 and 2013.

 Fact Sheet on Bloomberg’s 2014 Preliminary Budget Proposal